 This article — and others in the series too — guide you through the ins-and-outs of email design and help you understand the limitations of HTML email.

-There were a couple of companies fighting for early email and internet users, and they all started to develop their own email clients and rendering engines separately.
+There were a couple of companies fighting for the early email and internet users, and they all started to develop their own email clients and rendering engines separately.

-Yahoo, Hotmail, Microsoft and the rest were in a fight for market share so they were not interested in developing email standards together.
+Yahoo, Hotmail, Microsoft, and the rest were in a fight for market share, so they were not interested in developing email standards together.

-Unfortunately the situation is quite similar these days, but at least we can see the light at the end of the tunnel.
+Unfortunately, the situation is quite similar these days, but at least we can see the light at the end of the tunnel.

 Due to the different interests, priorities, and policies of the big players in the email industry, there are still no email standards.